-Internal Audit is not subject to any instructions during the audit planning, the performance of audits, the evaluation of the audit results and the reporting of the audit results.
+Internal Audit is not subject to any instructions during the audit planning, performance of audits, evaluation of audit results and the reporting of the audit results.
 The right of the Supervisory Board and the Management Board to order additional audits does not impair the independence of Internal Audit.